Client Services at SOHC emphasizes convenience and communication.

 Monday Through Friday, 7:30am to 5:00pm at 503.362.5242

-Through a partnership with our clients SOHC strives to:
+Through a partnership with our clients SOHC strives to provide the following Client Services:

 - Carefully and promptly schedule services